 The location occupied by the Violet Township House and community jail, built around 1883, was chosen as the site to build Station 591.
-The old buildings had been moved there in 1915 when the Carnegie Library was built on the front portion of the lot.
-Those buildings were demolished and Station 591 opened in 1954 with an additional truck.
+The old buildings had been moved there in 1915, when the Carnegie Library was built on the front portion of the lot.
+Those buildings were demolished, and Station 591 opened in 1954 with an additional truck.
 Station 591 had separate addresses for each floor.
-The bottom floor, 21 Lockville Road, housed the volunteer fire department while the second floor, 10 North Center Street, housed township offices.
-An emergency squad was added in 1955 and a rescue/grass fire truck was added nine years later.
+The bottom floor, 21 Lockville Road, housed the volunteer fire department, while the second floor, 10 North Center Street, housed township offices.
+An emergency squad was added in 1955, and a rescue/grass fire truck was added nine years later.

 The department continued to grow, utilizing the garages at the old service station across the street, at 4 E. Columbus Street, for extra equipment.
 Firefighters would have to run across the street to retrieve equipment if extra units were needed.
 This problem was resolved in 1996, when Station 592 opened on Refugee Road.
 As time went on and fire equipment got larger and larger, the township had to start special-ordering fire apparatus that would fit in the small bays of the 1954 Station 591.
-Residents passed a levy in May 2014 to help finance a new Station 591, with an additional $5 million in tax exempt municipal bonds raised in December 2015 to expedite the construction.
+Residents passed a levy in May 2014 to help finance a new Station 591, with an additional $5 million in tax-exempt municipal bonds raised in December 2015 to expedite the construction.
 This meant the days of Station 591 were numbered.

 Violet Township acquired and demolished Violet Grange Hall across from Station 591 in September 2015 to make way for the construction crew and to serve as the new Station 591’s parking lot.
 Two homes at 5 and 13 West Columbus Street were acquired and demolished in August 2016 to make way for the new station’s living quarters and offices.
 The original plan was to build the new Station 591 behind the current Station 591 and demolish the old Station 591 once the new building was complete.
 Those plans fell through due to logistical reasons, so the firefighters were temporarily relocated to the Violet Township Service Center at 490 Center Street for the duration of the construction.
-A double-wide trailer was purchased for the firefighters’ living quarters and the township’s service center housed the equipment.
+A double-wide trailer was purchased for the firefighters’ living quarters, and the township’s service center housed the equipment.

 We visited Station 591 a few weeks before the firefighters moved to their temporary home.
 We wanted to capture what the station was like in day-to-day operation at the end of its life.
 The equipment was squeezed into the building.
 Engine 591 took every square inch available in its bay.
 The living quarters were pretty tight as well.
-The new station will feature more kitchen space and at least twice the living space in addition to bays suited to modern firefighting equipment.
-We were shown the blueprints for the new Station 591 and it looked like it will be state-of-the-art, blending perfectly into Olde Pickerington Village.
+The new station will feature more kitchen space and at least twice the living space, in addition to bays suited to modern firefighting equipment.
+We were shown the blueprints for the new Station 591, and it looked like it would be state-of-the-art, blending perfectly into Olde Pickerington Village.
 Station 591 was demolished a month after our visit on October 24 and 25, 2016.
 Sadly, we could not make it to the demolition.
 If you have any photos or videos of the demolition that you would like to share, please email .
 As of this posting in January 2017, construction on the new Station 591 is well underway.
-It is expected to completed in early 2018.
+It is expected to be completed in early 2018.
 We hope to visit once it’s done!

 Location Information: Demolished